brege/oshea-plugins/restaurant-menu/README.md

   Configuration Notes (restaurant-menu.config.yaml):
     - handler_script: Points to "index.js".
 This is the custom handler that generates the menu's HTML.
     - pdf_options: Adjust page size (e.g., Letter), margins, etc., as needed for printing.
     - css_files: Points to "restaurant-menu.css".
-Modify this file for custom styling.
+Modify or override this file for custom styling.
-    - params.logo_file: (string, optional) Path to the logo image (e.g., `./logo.jpg`).
+    - params.logo_file: (string, optional) Path to the logo image (e.g., `./logo.png`).
 This path is relative to the plugin's base directory.

   Example Usage (after registration, or for self-activation):
     md-to-pdf convert my_document.md --plugin restaurant-menu